thespacedoctor/soxspipe/docs/source/usage.md

         -d, --debug                            show debugging plots
         -h, --help                             show this help message
         -m, --multiprocess                     run reductions of recipe in parallel (experimental, use with caution and check your results carefully if using this flag)
-        -p, --prep                             prepare a workspace before reducing data -q, --quitOnFail                       stop the pipeline if a recipe fails -r, --refresh                          trigger a complete refresh the workspace during preparation (delete database and do a complete prepare)
+        -o, --output <outputDirectory>         the output directory for the recipe product -p, --prep                             prepare a workspace before reducing data -q, --quitOnFail                       stop the pipeline if a recipe fails -r, --refresh                          trigger a complete refresh the workspace during preparation (delete database and do a complete prepare)